imyhalex/comp-sci-study-journal/data_structure&algorithms/graph/leetcode-graph2.md

 - borad[rMove][cMove] == '.'
 - 0 <= rMove, cMove < 8

-Edge Cases
-- Immediate neighbor in direction is same color → length = 2 → invalid
-- Long sequence of opposite color, then same color → valid

 Simple Operations:
 - perform BFS on source `board[rMove][cMove]`
 - explore all 8 directions from source, such as